 It is crucial to have a prior awareness of the format of test questions.
 In order to adequately comprehend the test format, consult the questions from the previous try before the exam.
 Additionally, as the presentation is crucial to the SFM subject, you should refrain from making pointless cuts and edits.

 You must first formulate a preliminary response to any question in your head before proceeding.
 There is no need to rush through documents like SFM and pricing since one error might undo all of your hard work.
 There is no need to worry about changes or anything because SFM seldom receives amendments.

 Plan your theory topics: What use does ignoring SFM theory while it is a requirement of the SFM paper?
 To put it another way, the theory is a significant component of this SFM subject.
 Make a list of the theory questions that have shown up frequently in prior exams and prepare them extensively.
 You may write down concise SFM notes in your native tongue and keep them up to date.

 A weighty topic should be followed with a light topic, as one tactic.
 In other words, begin a brief and simple chapter after finishing a lengthy one.
 Just as an illustration, don't start a hard subject like Capital Budgeting or Derivatives right after you finish the chapter on Foreign Exchange Risk Management.
 This will assist you in keeping thoughts fresh in your mind and prevent notion confusion.

 Revision Technique: A strong revision plan is essential in a topic like SFM.
 You can find it challenging to remember SFM principles and formulae in the test room if your revision was weak.
-Your SFM paper would be a complete disaster if you neglected to revise.
-So take care with it.
+Your SFM paper would be a complete disaster if you neglected to revise it.
+So take care of it.
 Therefore, once you have finished all the chapters, go back and review each one in the same sequence that you read them the first time.
-With the aid of the study planner offered by CA Exam Test Series, you may review the whole course three times.
+With the aid of the study planner offered by CA Test Series, you may review the whole course three times.